We’ve all been to that Friendsgiving that doesn’t have a Friendsgiving sign up sheet –

 What I might send::

 “Do you need to reheat/cook your dish?
 There will be roughly 1 hour after the turkey comes out before dinner.
-I plan to have the oven at 350 degrees and it would need to take up less than 1/4 of the oven.
+I plan to have the oven at 350 degrees, and it would need to take up less than 1/4 of the oven.
 Let me know if you need it and if so, how long!”
-This way, you can make a plan as to what goes in the oven after the turkey comes out and for how long.
+This way, you can make a plan as to what goes in the oven after the turkey.

 See, you don’t have to do it all.
 You just have to be the coordinator!